There are changes to student payments that may affect you. For most changes, you won’t need to do anything.

 The Under 16 Boarding Supplement has stopped.
 We now pay ABSTUDY Living Allowance at the away from home rate currently paid to students 16 and older.

 This change affects you if you meet all of the following:

 - get ABSTUDY Living Allowance at the away from home rate.

-If your boarding provider gets the payment on your behalf, this will continue.
+If your boarding provider gets the payment on your behalf, this hasn’t changed.

 Changes to scholarships approved for ABSTUDY

 If you get a scholarship, we consider it when working out if you’re eligible for ABSTUDY.
 This includes scholarships from your school or through external providers like a business or charity.
 This doesn’t include the Relocation Scholarship.